Requirements for a practising certificate

-In 2020, we will be moving to an online system for practising certificate renewals.
-We will send you an email with instructions about how to complete the online forms is sent to all currently regulated Costs Lawyers in early November.
+In 2020, we moved to an online system for practising certificate renewals.
+An email with instructions about how to complete the online forms is sent to all currently regulated Costs Lawyers in early November.
 If you have any concerns about this, or if you need to use hard copy forms (for example, because of a disability), please contact us and we will make adjustments for you.

-We will update the FAQs below throughout 2020 with more information about the process for renewing your practising certificate.
+Please see the FAQs below for more information about the process for renewing your practising certificate.

 Reinstatement to the register

-If you don’t currently have a practising certificate, but would like to start practising again part-way through the year, you will need to complete an Application for Reinstatement on the Forms page of our website.
+If you don’t currently have a practising certificate, but would like to start practising again part-way through the year, you will need to request an Application for Reinstatement on the Forms page of our website.
 We will email you a personal application form including the most recent data we hold for you.
 You can update this when you complete the application.

 Frequently asked questions